tsarcheikh/bookSummarizer/README.md

 # bookSummarizer
 A micro SaaS built with Python (Flask) and Make for automation.
-It generates concise and insightful summaries of books, helping users quickly grasp key ideas. 🚀
+It simplifies book summarization by generating concise summaries via DeepSeek and delivering them directly to users' emails. 🚀

-🔹 Tech Stack: Flask, Make (Integromat)
+🔹 Tech Stack: Flask, Make (Integromat), DeepSeek
-🔹 Features: Automated book summarization, API integration, and seamless workflow execution.
+🔹 Features: Automated book summarization, AI-powered insights, and seamless email delivery.

-Stay productive and never miss a great idea! 💡
+Stay informed and never miss a key idea! 💡